Doctor Poison: Golden Age publication

-Post-Crisis
+Post-Crisis publication

-After DC Comics rebooted its continuity in 1985 (in a publication event known as the Crisis on Infinite Earths), Wonder Woman, her supporting characters and many of her foes were re-imagined and reintroduced.
+Following the storyline Crisis on Infinite Earths (1985), DC Comics' fictional continuity was rebooted.
+Wonder Woman, her supporting characters and many of her foes were re-imagined and reintroduced.
 A retooled Doctor Poison made her first appearance in this continuity in 1999.
 Now the unstable granddaughter of the original Princess Maru, she is attired in a still-androgynous dark green leather trench and cowl, paying homage to her grandmother's Golden Age surgical gown. "[The Post-Crisis] Dr. Poison presents a deliberately ghoulish face to the world.
 Molecularly bonded appliqués peel back her eyelids to achieve a permanent stare.
 Dental hooks pull her lips into a rictus of revulsion".
 After several clashes with Wonder Woman, Doctor Poison joined Villainy Inc. and attempted to abet Queen Clea, and later the sentient computer virus Trinity, in taking over the other-dimensional realm of Skartaris.
-She subsequently joined the Secret Society of Super Villains and, under the guidance of Ares and in collaboration with fellow Society members the Cheetah, Felix Faust and T.O.
-Morrow, created the powerful golem Genocide as part of a plot to kill Wonder Woman.
+She subsequently joined the Secret Society of Super Villains and, under the guidance of Ares and in collaboration with fellow Society members the Cheetah, Felix Faust and T. O. Morrow, created the powerful golem Genocide as part of a plot to kill Wonder Woman.

-2010s
+2010s publication

 In 2016, a new version of Doctor Poison, a vengeful Russian scientist known only as Dr. Maru, was introduced and briefly battled Wonder Woman before being apprehended.
 A year later, as part of DC Comics' Rebirth continuity reboot, yet another version of the character was introduced, this time as the Japanese-American mercenary Colonel Marina Maru, a for-hire operative of Veronica Cale.